 Our day out to Dunstanburgh Castle started with a quick stop in Seahouses to grab some sandwiches from one of the little shops for our lunch.
-We then drove to Craster to park our car.
-The car park was £2 for an all day ticket.
-There were cheaper prices but we didn’t want to be rushing about trying to get back in time!
+I then drove to Craster to park my car.
+The car park was £2 for an all-day ticket.
+There were cheaper prices but I didn’t want to be rushing about trying to get back in time!

 Dunstanburgh Castle in Northumberland

 Walking to the Castle